Everest (opera): History

-On 5 May 2017, on the occasion of the Opera America Conference 2017, there was a concert performance at the Winspear Opera House under the direction of Emmanuel Villaume.
-In November 2017 the original staging of the opera was performed by the Lyric Opera of Kansas City at the Kauffman Center for the Performing Arts and again in 2019 at Calgary Opera.
+On May 5, 2017, on the occasion of the Opera America Conference 2017, there was a concert performance at the Winspear Opera House under the direction of Emmanuel Villaume.
+In November 2017, the original staging of the opera was performed by the Lyric Opera of Kansas City at the Kauffman Center for the Performing Arts and again in 2019 at Calgary Opera.

-The European premiere took place on 5 May 2018 at the Theater Hagen in a production by Johannes Erath conducted by Joseph Trafton.
+The European premiere took place on May 5, 2018 at the Theater Hagen in a production by Johannes Erath conducted by Joseph Trafton.
 Stage and costumes came from Kaspar Glarner.
 The leading roles were sung by Veronika Haller (Jan Arnold), Musa Nkuna (Rob Hall), Kenneth Maltice (Doug Hansen), Morgan Moody (Beck Weathers), and Elizabeth Pilon (Meg Weathers).
 For this production, director Corinna Jarosch attempted "to make the hallucinations of the mountaineers visible" rather than depict the mountain world realistically.
 The plot was moved to a mountain sanatorium in reference to Thomas Mann's novel The Magic Mountain, published three months after the 1924 British Mount Everest expedition by George Mallory and Andrew Irvine.

+In 2021 the Opera Parallèle presented Everest in a graphic novel form using studio recordings of the singers and a motion capture process to capture the motions of the singers.
+The film was released digitally through the Dallas Opera.
+In 2023, Opera Parallèle used the digital recordings for an in person show, Everest, An Immersive Experience.
+In 2024, the background animations were modified to be projected onto a dome and presented at the California Academy of Sciences planetarium.
+The planetarium version won a 2025 Dome Fest West award for Best Musical Feature Film.